BlackArch/blackarch/docs/README.md

-What is blackarchlinuxLinux?
+What is blackarchLinux?
 ------------------------

-**blackarchlinuxLinux** is a lightweight expansion to Arch Linux for penetration testers.
+**blackarchLinux** is a lightweight expansion to Arch Linux for penetration testers.

-The toolset is distributed as an Arch Linux [unofficial user repository](https://wiki.archlinux.org/index.php/Unofficial_User_Repositories) so you can install blackarchlinuxLinux on top of an existing Arch Linux installation.
+The toolset is distributed as an Arch Linux [unofficial user repository](https://wiki.archlinux.org/index.php/Unofficial_User_Repositories) so you can install BlackArchLinux on top of an existing Arch Linux installation.
 Packages may be installed individually or by category.

 <!-- Count tools: pacman -Sgg | grep blackarchlinux | cut -d' ' -f2 | sort -u | wc -l -->